qawolf/fastlane-plugin-qawolf/README.md

 Fastlane plugin for QA Wolf integration.

 Uploads build artifacts (IPA, APK, or AAB) to QA Wolf storage for automated testing.
 Optionally triggers a test run on QA Wolf.

-> [!CAUTION]
-> To ensure QA Wolf tests target the correct app build and help debugging issues, we require uploaded filenames to be unique in some way.
-The example below uses the git commit hash, but you can use another unique identifier such as the app version number if you wish.

 > [!IMPORTANT]
 > Testing iOS apps (IPA) on QA Wolf is not yet available.